-Schools do not have to remove or alter physical features as part of Disability Equality in Education 2006 - Secondary Duty to Promote Disability Equality the "reasonable adjustment" duty.
+Schools do not have to remove or alter physical features as part of the "reasonable adjustment" duty.
 Physical alterations are covered by the longer-term planning duties for LEAs and schools.
+Since April

-Since April 2003 all maintained schools are meant to have had a School Access Plan in place.
+2003 all maintained schools are meant to have had a School Access Plan in place.
 There are three distinct elements: